gear-foundation/gear-wiki/docs/quick-guides/create-account.md

 sidebar_position: 2
 ---

-# How to create a substrate account using the polkadot.js extension
+# How to create a Substrate account using the polkadot.js extension

 ## Key information and security

-There are several ways to generate a substrate or Polkadot account, but by far the easiest and most recommended is by using the polkadot.js browser extension.
+There are several ways to generate a Substrate or Polkadot account, but by far the easiest and most recommended is by using the polkadot.js browser extension.

 There are two key features that make up an account; an address and a key.
 An address is the public aspect of the account.
 This is essentially a location that you can send transactions to and from.
 A key is the private part of the account.
 This is what enables you to access the address.